gpuweb/WSL/Spec/source/index.rst

 Typing of functions
 -------------------

-Each entry point to the program must be well-typed as described in this section.
+Each function must be well-typed following the rules in this section.
-This check can in turn lead to the verification of the well-typedness of other functions.

 To check that a function is well-typed:

 #.
 Make a new copy of the global environment (built above)
 #.
-For each parameter of the function, add a mapping to this typing environment, associating this parameter name to the corresponding type (with uniformity being negative in the case of entry points)
+For each parameter of the function, add a mapping to this typing environment, associating this parameter name to the corresponding type
 #.
-Check that the function body is well-typed in this typing environment (treating it as a block of statement) at the enclosing level of control-flow uniformity (positive in the case of entry points).
+Check that the function body is well-typed in this typing environment (treating it as a block of statement)
 #.
-If the return type of the function is ``void``, then the set of behaviours of the function body must be included in ``{Nothing, Return Void}`` (ignoring uniformity)
+If the return type of the function is ``void``, then the set of behaviours of the function body must be included in ``{Nothing, Return Void}``
 #.
-Else if the return type of the function is a type T, then the set of behaviours of the function body must be ``{Return T}`` (ignoring uniformity)
+Else if the return type of the function is a type T, then the set of behaviours of the function body must be ``{Return T}``

-.. todo:: check that we cannot assume the parameters to entry points to be uniform.

 In this section we define the terms above, and in particular, what it means for a statement or an expression to be well-typed.
-More formally we define two mutually recursive judgments: "In typing environment Gamma, s is a well-typed statement in (non-)uniform control-flow whose set of behaviours is B" and "In typing environment Gamma, e is a well-typed expression in (non-)uniform control-flow whose type is Tau".
+More formally we define two mutually recursive judgments: "In typing environment Gamma, s is a well-typed statement whose set of behaviours is B" and "In typing environment Gamma, e is a well-typed expression whose type is Tau".

 A type can either be: